Maintaining Social Order in Decentralized Communities

 Have you ever heard of the concepts of “forming”, “storming”, and “norming”?
 If not, you’ll definitely want to.
 In short, it’s described as the natural process any group goes through when adjusting for performance upon initial formation.
 A new formation (forming) of highly exposed public facing devs may cause drama while things storm (tumultuous period of establishing common practices and communication), and eventually normalizing those into methods to be cohesive on a regular basis (norming).
 It’s an emergent phenomenon that every group goes through.
 And, no group is exempt from this process; it’s simply a model of how people engage and interact.

 When going through these phases, clear and concise communication is paramount, as imprecisions in language are typically what causes humans to work together ineffectively.

 And like real governance, social governance should move slowly.
 You want a slow and rigorous process of checks and balances so a tyrant can’t reign in control and inflict damage on your governmental norms and legal procedures.
 This is a feature that ensures tyrants can’t disassemble precious social norms and inflict societal damage on a populace, and is a part of making sure the citizens’ (or users) stay in control at all times.

-Fig. 1: The scale of social governance and distributed coordination can be visualized as notated above.
-Citizens in control means they are empowered to make choices (ideal); citizens who are given symbolic powers, but officers of the law and decisions are still made without them, are mostly just consultants to the incumbent political forces.
+Fig. 1 The scale of social governance and distributed coordination can be visualized as notated above.
+Citizens in control means they are empowered to make choices (ideal); citizens who are given symbolic powers (middle), but officers of the law are chosen and decisions are still made without them, so they’re mostly just consultants to the incumbent political forces.
 Once the citizen has no power (bottom of the scale), they become subject to manipulation.

 Tools to Ensure Consistent Communication